laurentftech/kidsearch/README.md

 A secure and educational search engine designed for children, using Google Custom Search Engine with filtered results and knowledge panels powered by Vikidia.

 It's an ideal solution for a **family, an association, or a school** that wants to offer a controlled and safe search environment for kids.
+You can even set it as the default search engine in the browser for a fully integrated experience.
 For example, I run it at home on my Synology NAS to provide a secure search experience for my children.

 When combined with Google Family Link (or another whitelist system) on Chrome, you can restrict Internet access to child-friendly websites of your choice (and block direct access to google.com, for example).